Problems around managing spare parts are common, complex, and expensive for many organizations.

 In our experience, spares management issues are a common headache that most plants experience within their operational lifetime.
 And during a period where there are ever growing pressures to reduce costs, it is often difficult to release budget and time to fix these issues.

-One solution may be to tackle your issues in bite size chunks, because in order to make a real impact, you must prioritise change based on risk, return on investment and likelihood of success.
+One solution may be to tackle your issues in bite size chunks, because in order to make a real impact, you must prioritize change based on risk, return on investment and likelihood of success.
 You cannot cure world hunger.

 You must first ask yourself if you are confident in the quality and completeness of your foundation data, can you really rely on this data to make informed decisions on what spares you need, let alone thinking about how many you should stock?